 - Women Entrepreneurs in Science and Technology

 - Women in Bio

-Oona was recognized as a “Next Generation Partner” in the category of "Patents: prosecution (including reexamination and post-grant proceedings)" by The Legal 500 in 2021 and 2022, one of only three attorneys recognized in this category each year.
+Oona was recognized as a “Next Generation Partner” in the category of “Patents: prosecution (including reexamination and post-grant proceedings)” by The Legal 500 in 2021-2023.
 Oona was also a finalist in the “US Rising Star - Intellectual Property” category for the LMG Life Sciences Awards in 2020, one of only five attorneys recognized in this category.
-Oona has been repeatedly named one of Massachusetts Super Lawyers' "Rising Stars" in the field of intellectual property law.
-In addition, she is named to The Best Lawyers in America©.
+Oona has been repeatedly named one of Massachusetts Super Lawyers' “Rising Stars” in the field of intellectual property law.
+In addition, she has been repeatedly named to The Best Lawyers in America®.

 Oona was awarded a Doctoral Studentship and a Postdoctoral Fellowship from the Canadian Institutes of Health Research.
 In law school, she received Best Oral Advocate and Distinguished Legal Brief awards in her Legal Practice Skills class.
 She also participated in the Walter H. McLaughlin Appellate Advocacy Competition.

 - Gamberi C, Johnstone O, Lasko P. (2006) Drosophila RNA binding proteins.
 Int Rev Cytol.
 248:43-139.

 - Johnstone O, Deuring R, Bock R, Linder P, Fuller MT, Lasko P. (2005) Belle is a Drosophila DEAD-box protein required for viability and in the germ line.
 Dev Biol.
 1;277(1):92-101.

 - Johnstone O, Lasko P. (2004) Interaction with eIF5B is essential for Vasa function during development.
 Development.
 131(17):4167-78.